ehudtal/career-mgr/README.md

     # run database migrations
     career rake db:migrate

+### Non-Docker (untested)

+First, we need to copy a couple of environment files in the app directory:

+    cp .env.example .env
+    cp .env.database.example .env.database

+Change the POSTGRES_PASSWORD in `.env` and `.env.database`, and make sure you use the same password for both.

+Now install nodejs and ruby 2.4:

+    apt-get install nodejs ruby=2.4

+You may have to pre-pend "sudo" to installation commands if you're not running as root.
+Now install the bundler gem:

+    gem install bundler

+Now you can let the Rails app install all the needed Ruby gems for you:

+    bundle install

+Note, bundler will complain (but still work) if you try to do this as root - you don't need to, unless you're in a VM (or docker) where there is ONLY a root user.

+You'll need to also setup PostgreSQL server, which is out of the scope of this README.
+Be sure to setup the `postgres` user with the password you picked above.
+Then run:

+    rake db:create db:migrate

+Now you should be able to run the app using the following command.
+We're specifying the same non-standard 3010 port so this rails app doesn't conflict with any others you may be running:

+    rails s -p 3010

+Go to http://localhost:3010 in your favorite browser.
+If everything's working correctly, you should see the greeting, "Yay!
+You're on Rails!"

+## Conclusion

 This README will be updated as the app gets fleshed out and more complicated.
 For now, enjoy the magic of an app that does nothing, but in a very sophisticated way - requiring no special drivers, libraries, or database servers, or versions of ruby to be installed on your system directly.
 Magic!